swiftlang/swift-package-collection-generator/Sources/PackageCollectionGenerator/README.md

 Collection metadata:

-* `title`: The name of the package collection, for display purposes only.
+* `name`: The name of the package collection, for display purposes only.
 * `description`: A description of the package collection. **Optional.**
 * `keywords`: An array of keywords that the collection is associated with. **Optional.**
 * `author`: The author of this package collection. **Optional.**